zalam007/cutiehack/README.md

 1. Push to GitHub
 2. Import in Vercel
-3. Add environment variables
+3. Add `GEMINI_API_KEY` environment variable
 4. Deploy

-**Docker:** See ARCHITECTURE.md for Dockerfile
+For PostgreSQL in production, also add `DATABASE_URL` with your database connection string.

 ## License